Assessing a waste discharge

 Continual improvement of both management, monitoring and reporting activities should be considered at this step and included in the agreed management strategy.

-reporting will lead to continued cycling through the Water Quality Management Framework, allowing you to incorporate improvements at all relevant steps based on knowledge gained along the way.
+Ongoing management, monitoring and reporting will lead to continued cycling through the Water Quality Management Framework, allowing you to incorporate improvements at all relevant steps based on knowledge gained along the way.

 You will need to establish appropriate arrangements for involving and reporting to stakeholders (stakeholder involvement).
 These would be specified in the waste discharge licence.